-Scenario counts itself among the new crop of London architects restoring and enhancing the heritage fabric of the city.
-We take a unique approach to our residential projects, applying contemporary angles and fluid lines to housing stock dating back hundreds of years.
+Scenario Architecture are among the new crop of London architects restoring and enhancing the heritage fabric of the city.
+Scenario take a unique approach to our residential projects, applying contemporary angles and fluid lines to housing stock dating back hundreds of years.
 Working across Greater London for over a decade, we’ve become the London architects of choice for people who aspire to a new archetype for London living: open and comfortable, luxurious yet accessible.
 Our goal is to transform the city’s old architectural landscape house by house.

 Established by two London architects in 2007, Scenario began with a unique vision: to develop an architecture practice that’s compassionate and collaborative.
 We take a considered approach to our clients’ desires, pushing their needs and ambitions to the next level.
 Our clients’ aspirations are the main drivers of our London architecture.

 A highly functional home is the product of a deep understanding and precise analysis of each client’s unique lifestyle.
 Scenario’s tailor-made homes tell a story about each owner – not about the architects.

 Our landmark project Scenario House established us as one of the top London architects working today. located in Stoke Newington, London, it showcases the potential of the city’s period housing stock and sets the bar for residential architecture in London.
 In 2018, Scenario House was shortlisted for several prestigious prizes – including the RIBA London Awards.
 Still as fresh and efficient today as when we first put it to paper, it demonstrates our out-of-the-box customised approach to domestic architecture.

 Starting your London project